kimbring2/OpenAI_Requests-For-Research-2_Slitherin/README.md

 # Self-Play algorithm
 In the Self-Play algorithm, two Q networks are created as in a commonly used method, and then a one network is set as a best performance model.
 The other network is trained while competing with the best performing network.
 If this network wins over a certain score over the best performance network, it replaces best network.

+When a new network is confronted with an existing network, the numerical value of how much the new network wins over the existing network in the total number of confrontations is one of the important parameters in self-play.
+This is set to 5%, the same as Deepmind's AlphaZero.

 # DDDQN network parameter
 Because DQN is a basic model, I experiment by changing parameters related to Q-Learning and parameters related to Neural Networks.